Abhishek-Dewangan/Big-Basket/README.md

 *Tools Used To Build.
 VS Code Git Zoom Slack

-*How To Run it Locally: . you can download the compelete file,store in a folder. .you can run the index.html file using a browser.
+*How To Run it Locally: . you can download the compelete file,store in a folder. .you can run the index.html file using a browser in any system or mobile.

 Team Big-Basket
 1. Abhishek Dewangan(Myself)